RIT students discover hidden 15th-century text on medieval manuscripts

 Zoë LaLena, an imaging science student, Lisa Enochs, a double major in motion picture science and imaging science, and Malcom Zale, a motion picture science student, started building an imaging system to examine historical documents in their first year.
 When they discovered hidden text, their work went viral.

-The students developed the multispectral imaging system as part of their Imaging Science Innovative Freshmen Experience project-based course.
+The students developed the multispectral imaging system as part of their freshman Imaging project-based course.
 By using ultraviolet-fluorescence imaging, they revealed that a 15th-century manuscript leaf held in RIT's Cary Graphic Arts Collection was actually a palimpsest, a manuscript on parchment with multiple layers of writing.